 These cinnamon-spiced star cookies are a delicious cross between a macaroon and a meringue.
-With their nutty flavor and their chewy texture, Zimtsterne make a tasty addition to every cookie platter!
+With their nutty flavor and chewy texture, Zimtsterne make a tasty addition to every advent cookie platter!

 This recipe is a bit labor-intensive but well worth it, and if you follow my tips and tricks, you will master this classic recipe like a German Oma!